Nosenti/1000HillsEscape/README.md

-# The Wild Oasis
+# 1000 Hills Escape

-The Wild Oasis is a small boutique hotel with luxurious cabins.
+1000 Hills Escape is a small boutique hotel with luxurious cabins.
 They need a custom-built application to manage everything about the hotel like bookings, cabins and guests.
 This is an internal application to check in guests as they arrive.

 ## Technology Decisions